bjks/gfp_gaussian_process/README.md

   - ... of each time point for each cell in the same order as the input file

 #### 4.4 auto_correlation
-- The auto-correlation is calculated over _dt_ that are equidistant.
-The incremenent are determined as the 30th pecentile of all the time increments between measurements in the data set.
-Measuremnt pairs with time differences that do not match any _dt_ are ignored (and a warning is printed).
+- The auto-correlation function _R(dt)_ is calculated over values of _dt_ that are equidistant.
+The incremenent is determined as the 30th pecentile of all the time increments between measurements in the data set.
+Measuremnt pairs with time differences that do not match any of the _dt_ are ignored (and a warning is printed).
 - Running the auto-correlation part also runs the prediction part and generates those files, too.
 Setting both flags is therefore redundant but also not harmful.
-- In addition a correlation file(`_correlation.csv`) is generated:
+- A correlation file(`_correlation.csv`) is created:
   - The file contains the upper-triangle of the correlation matrix for each `dt`.
 The largest `dt` corresponds to the largest distance of time points within any cell cycle in the data set, i.e. the time of the longest cell cycle.
 The correlation entries are labeled `R(zi(...),zj(...))` where `zi` and `zj` are one of `x`, `g`, `l`, and `q`.
   - The file also includes the number of joint probablilties `joint_number` the calculation of each correlation matrix is based on.
 Thus, the very last correlation matrix might only be based on a single joint, in case the maximal cell cylce time is unique in the data set.
 Of course, the last correlation matrices are much less reliable.